emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter3/lesson2.md

 ## Accounts on Flow

 In Cadence, users can store & own their data.
-This is *very different* than other languages like Solidity on Ethereum, where your NFT gets stored in the smart contract.
+This is *very different* from other languages like Solidity on Ethereum, where your NFT gets stored in the smart contract.
 In Cadence, if I own an NFT, it gets stored in my account.

 You can manage your account (like storing and deleting things) in a transaction.
 Every time a user sends a transaction, they "sign" it.
 All that means is you clicked a button (or provided a private key) saying "hey, I want to approve this transaction."
 When you sign it, the transaction takes in your `&Account` - a type that lets you manage it based on the "entitlements" granted.
 More on this below.